 One of the biggest things I learned at Dyn in those initial days was that my skills were still valuable in that space even though I didn’t have much confidence as a 26-year-old who hadn’t worked in tech before.
 One of the things I had from my teaching background that transferred well to my time at Dyn was how to influence people without needing to have authority over them.
 You can’t punish little kids and make them feel bad, you need to be positive and keep them feeling like they can move forward even if they stumble.
 This translates well in the software development world; having someone who can be there to tell you it’s okay to mess up and not dole out consequences at the end of the day is important for fostering a healthy workplace.
 I’m not going to make you fear for your job, I’m just going to make you feel like you still want to work hard and get things done.

 Another aspect of working as a project manager and being the go-between for two different teams involved looking past the face value of someone's statements if they were venting and, instead, pulling out what's bothering them.
 What are the things that actually need to be escalated?
 I’ve been told I’m a good listener, so I am used to being on the receiving end of the thoughts, frustrations, and ideas that are an important part of processing problems.
 My job involved taking those sentiments and distilling them down into something actionable.
 It’s about mitigating both sides and acting diplomatically as a neutral third party so that things get done and issues can be resolved through better communication.

-Going from a few hundred to a few hundred thousand people: from Dyn to Oracle
+From a few hundred to a few hundred thousand people: Dyn to Oracle